SuddenH4X/awesome-app-rating/README.md

 .setLoggingEnabled(isLoggingEnabled: Boolean) // default is true
 ```

-- Enable debug mode which will cause the dialog to show up immediately when calling `showIfMeetsConditions()`  (no conditions will be checked)
+- Enable debug mode, which will cause the dialog to show up immediately when calling `showIfMeetsConditions()`  (no conditions will be checked)

 ```kotlin
 .setDebug(isDebug: Boolean) // default is false